Wole Lagunju (1966- )

 2002

-Afrika Heritage, Lagos
+Afrika Heritage, Lagos, Nigeria

 TotalfinaElf Art Exhibition, Port Harcourt, Nigeria